-The University of Chicago has one of the most distinguished faculties in the world.
-More Nobel laureates (89) have been associated with UChicago than any other university in the world.
+The University of Chicago has one of the most distinguished faculties in the world, with more Nobel laureates associated with UChicago than any other university in the world.

-Among other awards associated with current and former faculty and alumni of UChicago:
+Awards associated with current and former faculty and alumni of UChicago

 - 136 American Academy of Arts and Sciences fellows

 - 6 Fields Medalists (Mathematics), two currently on faculty